prakash090200/Face-mask-Detection-model-website-security-Testing/README.md

 <img width="949" alt="one" src="https://user-images.githubusercontent.com/59432256/71685285-d68f3600-2dbd-11ea-85fc-6b9d630c2dbb.PNG">

 ### Teachers portal(student with less than 75 % attendance)
+Once the teacher signed in she can upload marks and attendance for her class.
 <img width="958" alt="C2" src="https://user-images.githubusercontent.com/59432256/71739439-7365d800-2e7f-11ea-9d99-cc628ea82541.PNG">

 ### Hover effect of robot
 <a href="https://imgflip.com/gif/3l3m92"><img src="https://i.imgflip.com/3l3m92.gif" title="made at imgflip.com"/></a>

 ### Student checking marks
+When any Student Try to check his result if his attendance is less than 75% that student is debared and unable to write exam .Hence no grade and marks for that student.

 <img width="957" alt="C4" src="https://user-images.githubusercontent.com/59432256/71742672-8d57e880-2e88-11ea-82c9-828c4119507a.PNG">

 ### Subjects for upcoming semester
+Student can give their FFCS by choosing subjects for the upcoming sem as he choose the subject he can view his credit imediately on the screen each subject carry 3 credit ,softskill carry only 1 credit , maximum he can choose 25 credit if he try to exceed 25 credit portal will not allow it.
 <img width="940" alt="C5" src="https://user-images.githubusercontent.com/59432256/71741126-0bfe5700-2e84-11ea-8009-583979b686ea.PNG">

 ### dynamic working